helidon-io/helidon/docs/se/grpc/server.md

 - Send the response back to the client by completing the response observer.

 > [!NOTE]
 > The `complete` method shown in the example above is just one of many helper methods available in the `ResponseHelper` class.
-See the full list [here](/apidocs/io.helidon.webserver.grpc/io/helidon/webserver/grpc/ResponseHelper.html).
+See the full list [here][here].

 ### Server Interceptors